Chiquita board rejects Cutrale-Safra offer, may weigh improved bid

-SAO PAULO (Reuters) - The board of Chiquita Brands International Inc CQB.N on Thursday said a takeover bid by Brazilian juice maker Grupo Cutrale and investment firm Safra Group was “inadequate,” and again recommended shareholders back a tie-up with Irish rival Fyffes Plc FFY.I.
+SAO PAULO, Oct 16 (Reuters) - The board of Chiquita Brands International Inc on Thursday called a takeover bid by Brazilian juice maker Grupo Cutrale and investment firm Safra Group “inadequate,” and again recommended shareholders endorse a plan to link up with Irish rival Fyffes Plc.

 The board of Charlotte, North Carolina-based Chiquita said in a statement that Cutrale-Safra’s definitive, $14 a share offer “is not in the best interests” of shareholders, who have no assurances that the takeover proposal would remain available past Oct.
 24 should a vote on the Fyffes transaction fail.